 Rosalva Fuentes is the Farm to Child Outreach Coordinator at the Community Food Bank and Coordinator for the Border Studies Program at Earlham College.
 She is a mother and a community organizer, having been an organizer for SEIU, AFSC, TYLO, and Fortin de las Flores.
 Rosalva helped Ochoa Elementary School get its food from the garden into its cafeteria.
 She has a degree in Nutrition.

 Nick Henry is a native Southwesterner and has been in Tucson working on food and justice issues since 2007.
-Currently, he directs a department at the Community Food Bank of Southern Arizona that focuses on creating long-term solutions to hunger through farmers’ markets, gardening, farming, and culinary training.
+Having lived and studied in Latin America at various times growing up, he is interested in the intersection of food justice and migration, and began his time in Tucson working as a trip organizer and sustainable food coordinator for BorderLinks, a binational non-profit focused on border and immigration education.
+From there he joined the Community Food Bank of Southern Arizona, where he has worked in program areas that include gardening and farming, child nutrition, health, culinary training, farmers’ markets, and policy and advocacy work.
 He has been involved with the Pima County Food Alliance since its inception in 2011.

 Jennifer Slothower is a freelance food marketing and brand development specialist, and holds a Masters degree in Food Culture & Communication from the University of Gastronomic Sciences.
 Jennifer has called the Tucson desert home for twelve years, but has traveled extensively and has a special place in her heart for the people, food, and wine of Italy.
 In addition to working with her clients in the U.S. and abroad, Jennifer serves as the co-chair of the Tucson Festival of Books culinary tent.
 In her free time, she enjoys a bitter Campari spritz, curating the perfect cookbook collection, and keeping the voracious tomato hornworm out of her garden!